flutter/website/src/content/release/breaking-changes/material-state.md

 ## Background

 Previously, `MaterialState` provided logic for handling multiple different states a widget could have, like "hovered", "focused", and "disabled".
-Because this functionality is useful outside of the Material library, namely for the base Widgets layer and Cupertino, it was decided to move it outside of Material.
-As part of the move, and to avoid future confusion, the different`MaterialState` classes have been renamed to `WidgetState`.
+Because this functionality is useful outside the Material library, namely for the base Widgets layer and Cupertino, it was decided to move it outside of Material.
+As part of the move, and to avoid future confusion, the different `MaterialState` classes have been renamed to `WidgetState`.
 The behavior of the two are the same.

 | Before                          | Now                           |
 |---------------------------------|-------------------------------|